SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

   - Fuel Consumption

 	The slider defines a range between 0 and 10%, in which the simulation will decrease the fuel consumption, which has been derived from past telemetry data or from the values entered into the *Initial Conditions* group.
 This can be beneficial in endirance races for example, if you think, that you are able to save additional fuel by applying some lift n coat techniques or if you want to use a fuel saving engine map, for which no telemetry data is available yet.
+  - Initial fuel

+	Perhaps the most tricky one and it needs a lot of historical telemetry data to create sensible results.
+Using the slider, you can optimize the amount of fuel to be used for the first stint, thereby influencing the car weight and in the end the resulting lap times in the critical first phase of a race.
+For some cars, for example, lap times degrade heavily, if the amount of fuel and therefore the car weight is above a specific threshold.
+This can be derived from the telemtry data.
+If you set the slider completely to the left, the initial fuel amount entered in the *Initial Conditions* field group will be used only, whereas, if you set the slider to the right, you specify, how much of the fuel capacity of the car might be used as additional fuel for the simulation variations.

+	Hint: If you want to simulate the whole range of initial fuel levels, enter **0** for the initial fuel level in the *Initial Conditions* field group and set the slider completely to the right.
   - Tyre Usage

 	Here you have a range from 0 to 100% to enable some kind of *overuse* of tires.
 If you set the "Tire Usage" slider to 30%, for example, this means that the tires can be used for 54 laps, even if the optimum tire life is at the beginning 40 laps was set.
 This might be useful to skip the tyre change in the last shorter stint of an endurance race.
-  - Car Weight

-	Perhaps the most tricky one and it needs a lot of historical telemetry data.
-Using the slider, you can define how much the influence of the car weight, which in the end is the amount of fuel in the tank, will influence the lap times.
-For some cars, for example, lap times degrade heavily, if the amount of fuel and therefore the car weight is above a specific threshold.
-This can be derived from the telemtry data.
-If you set the slider completely to the left, this effect will be ignored entirely, whereas, if you set the slider completely to the right, this effect will be taken into account to 100%.

 For every slider not at the zero position, four different variations of the underlying value will be created as strategy sceanrios, which will be compared at the end for better results.